localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 LocalStack has responded to these challenges by providing a robust cloud emulator that supports over 100 AWS services, allowing for integration tests to be run locally and in CI environments.
 This capability has positioned LocalStack as a critical tool for developers seeking to improve efficiency and reduce dependencies on remote cloud environments.

 As LocalStack's user base expanded, so did the demand for similar capabilities with Snowflake.
-Although a [local testing framework](https://docs.snowflake.com/en/developer-guide/snowpark/python/testing-locally) from Snowflake is available, it only provides mock support for running integration tests, which falls short for more complex use cases.
+Although a [local testing framework](https://docs.snowflake.com/en/developer-guide/snowpark/python/testing-locally) from Snowflake is available, it only provides mock support for running integration tests, which falls short of more complex use cases.
 Leveraging the existing toolset in the LocalStack core cloud emulator — including our RDS Postgres utilities, snapshot testing library, analytics service client, and more — allowed us to build an initial experimental preview.
 This new extension was [announced on our Discuss forum](https://discuss.localstack.cloud/t/introducing-the-localstack-snowflake-extension-experimental/665/7), where it quickly gained significant traction within the community.

 ## How did we build this?